 - Your Bachelor’s diploma (or equivalent)

-- Your IELTS or TOEFL diploma, if you will study in English (and, it goes without saying, any other language certificate they might ask for, if you plan to study in either German or French)
+- Your IELTS or TOEFL test results, if you study in English (and any other language certificate they might ask for if you plan to study in either German or French)

-What are the deadlines to apply for a Master’s degree
+Application deadlines for a Master’s degree in Luxembourg

-The University of Luxembourg has different deadlines for students, depending on if you’re a EU or a non-EU student.
+The University of Luxembourg has different deadlines for students, depending on your nationality (EU/EEA vs non-EU/EEA).
 So, the deadlines and the logic behind it goes as follows:

 - Online application deadline: end of July